-At least one food cup is needed but I prefer two cups.
+At least one food cup is needed, but I prefer two cups.
 Thus I can always fill up one before the other one is empty.

 A single water cup is enough.

 Like in all proper bird cage setup, budgies need at least one perch to stand on.
-A good setup should have multiple perches set cross the cage near the top of the cage.
+A good setup should have multiple perches set to cross the cage near the top of the cage.
 They need to be far enough from each other for the budgies to jump between the perches.
 At least one perch should be higher or lower than the other perches for the birds to jump up and down.
 Natural tree branches can be good alternatives if they are strong enough for the birds to stand on.

 Budgie Food (Diet)

 In the wild, budgies are opportunistic.
 While their staple food is grass seeds, they also eat a lot of plants and sometimes insects.
 In captivity, it is hard to replicate their natural diet.
-To provide them a balanced diet with all the necessary nutrition, we need to give them as many different foods with all the necessary nutrition as possible.
+To provide them a balanced diet with all the necessary nutrition, we need to give them as many different foods with all the essential nutrition as possible.

 Seeds for Budgie: Not all seeds are suitable for budgies.
 The key is the size.
-If they are small enough for the budgies to swallow, or can be chew into smaller pieces to swallow, then they are budgie foods.
+If they are small enough for the budgies to swallow, or can be chewed into smaller pieces to swallow, then they are budgie foods.
 Some good choices are quinoa, millet, oat groats, canary seeds, flaxseeds, and buckwheat.
-It is a good idea to always give them a large variety to ensure they get different nutrients.
+It is a good idea always to give them a large variety to ensure they get different nutrients.
 For example： I have used a seed mix of 30% oats, 20% millet, 20% buckwheat, 10% quinoa, 10% canary seeds, and 10% flaxseeds.

 You can use any mix you wish as long as there is a good mix of different seeds.
 Some commercially available pre-mixed parakeet foods are also good choices if you want to save yourself the trouble to order different seeds from different places.
-Some of them have packaged dozens of different seeds, nuts and veggies with fortified vitamins.
-One of my favorite is Dr Harvey’s Our Best Parakeet Blend Bird Food.
+Some of them have packaged dozens of different seeds, nuts, and veggies with fortified vitamins.
+One of my favorites is Dr Harvey’s Our Best Parakeet Blend Bird Food.

 Water: Just give them clean drinkable water.
 I use filtered, boiled, then cooled tap water.
 Make sure to wash the water cup and provide fresh water every day.